 11. Steamy Soup on a Chilly Winters Day:

-, or Begova Corba, is a steamy soup with slow-cooked chicken and vegetables in a clay pot.
+Bey’s Soup, or Begova Corba, is a steamy soup with slow-cooked chicken and vegetables in a clay pot.
 The delicious broth and hearty fillings give visitors a burst of warmth and energy on even the coldest Bosnian days.
-After spending a few hours exploring the cities, a warm bowl of Bey’s is a sure way to combine delicious food with an excuse to sit in one of or traditional restaurants.
+After spending a few hours exploring the cities, a warm bowl of Bey’s is a sure way to combine delicious food with an excuse to sit in one of Sarajevo’s or Mostar’s traditional restaurants.